kg4zow/remarkable.jms1.info/src/info/templates.md

 The zone on the left where the menu bar appears and disappears is 120 pixels wide.
 If the users of your template may want/need to work while the menu bar is on screen, you may want to be sure not to have anything important in this area.

 You can create the file using any graphics program which can save a PNG file.
 For example, I use [Graphic Converter](https://www.lemkesoft.de/en/products/graphicconverter/) for most of the graphics work I do.

+&#x21D2; See the page about the [`make-templates`](../scripts/make-templates.md) script for an example of how I created some of my own custom templates.

 ## Uploading Template Files